ChandrahasV/GM_ID-Graph-Plotter/README.md

 ```python
 lookup(nch_data, 'ID', 'L', np.arange(0.4, 1.8, 0.2), 'VGS', 0.5)
 ```
 Both `lookup` and `lookupvgs` functions come with extensive examples demonstrating their usage.
-Refer to the examples provided in the codebase.
+Refer to those examples provided in the codebase in case of any doubts regarding their usage.

 ## Usage Instructions for the plotter
 This tool simplifies graph generation, avoiding repetitive coding for plotting graphs in MATLAB.